 115.10(2) Minimum vertical clearance.
+(See Exhibits E-8 and E9.)

 - a.
 In no event shall the vertical clearance be less than 20 feet above the roadway for all overhead utilities. - b.
-Utility facility attachments to existing utility-owned poles are to be documented in a fully executed attachment agreement between the applicant and the pole owner for all poles not owned by the applicant and included in the permit request. - c.
+Utility facility attachments to existing utility-owned poles are to be documented in an agreement or statement between the applicant and the pole owner authorizing the attachment for all poles not owned by the applicant and included in the permit request. - c.
 When a primary road detour has been established utilizing local jurisdiction roadways and streets, the minimum vertical clearance shall be applied to the temporary detour route at no cost to the department.